sqlballs/MicrosoftFabricPre-Con/fabricoverview/06 - Real-Time Intelligence.md

 Databases are named entities that hold tables and stored functions.
 Kusto follows a relation model of storing the data where the upper-level entity is a database.

-A single cluster can host several databases, in which each database hosts its own collection of tables, stored functions, and external tables.
+A single Eventhouse can host several databases, in which each database hosts its own collection of tables, stored functions, and external tables.
 Each database has its own set of permissions that follow the Role Based Access Control (RBAC) model.

 KQL Database limitations of note: